TL;DR

 2. Mental Health Conditions Living with a visible, chronic condition can take a significant toll on mental wellbeing.
 The itching, pain, and appearance of psoriasis can lead to:

-According to a 2024 report by the Psoriasis Association, over 90% of people with the condition report that it negatively impacts their mental health.
+According to a 2024 report by the UK public and industry sources over 90% of people with the condition report that it negatively impacts their mental health.

 3. Cardiovascular Disease The chronic inflammation associated with psoriasis can affect blood vessels and the heart, increasing the risk of high blood pressure, high cholesterol, heart attack, and stroke.